This step by step tutorial will show you how to make any flavor cakesicles with troubleshooting and decorating tips and tricks!

 Dipping Method:

 Fill the cakesicle molds with cake filling and put in the freezer for 20-30 minutes to harden.
 When ready to dip, melt the chocolate melts according to the instructions on the package.
-It’s really important to have the right consistency of chocolate, so depending on the brand of chocolate melts you might need to add some vegetable shortening to thin it out.

 You can test it by dipping a knife or spoon in the chocolate – it should be thick enough to coat but thin enough that when you shake it any drips reincorporate back into itself.